scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 Basic features of Yaksh
 -------------------------

-Once Yaksh is installed and running,

-- one can create a full fleged course with lessons, practice and evaluation based quizzes.
-- Yaksh supports following languages such as Python, Java, C, C++, Scilab, etc.
-- Yaksh provides several question types such as Single Correct Choice, Multiple Correct Choice, Programming, Fill in the blanks, Arrange the options, Assignment upload.
-- For simple and complex questions several test case types are provided such as standard input/output test case, Standard Assertion test case, Hook based test case, Mcq based test case, Fill in the blanks test case, Arrange options.
-- One can monitor a course or quiz in real-time.
+Once Yaksh is installed and running, one can create a full fleged course with lessons, practice, and evaluation based quizzes.
+Yaksh supports following languages such as Python, Java, C, C++, and Scilab.
+It provides several question types such as Single Correct Choice, Multiple Correct Choice, Programming, Fill in the blanks, Arrange the options, Assignment upload.
+For simple and complex questions several test case types are provided such as standard input/output test case, Standard Assertion test case, Hook based test case, MCQ based test case, etc. The interface provides instant feedback for the student to improve their submissions.
+While administering quizzes or practice sessions, one can monitor the student's progress in real-time.
+This is particularly useful in practice sessions so as to help students who are not doing well.
+Finally, a student gets a certificate after successful completion of a course.
-- Automatic grading and instant feedback for a student to improve on submissions.
-- Get certificates after successful completion of a course.

 All the features are explained in detail in workflow section.